Alienation (album): Release

 On November 20, the band announced the album's lead single, "Mayday".
 The song was released on November 22, 2024.
 In April 2025, the album covers of the band's previous albums and some YouTube music video thumbnails were changed to feature stick figures, leading to speculation of the band promoting their new album.
 On May 8, 2025, Three Days Grace revealed the album's title and confirmed the release date for August 22, 2025.
 The next day, the band released the album's second single, "Apologies".
 The album's track list and cover art was revealed that same day.
 On June 20, the band released "Dominate" as a promotional single.
 "Kill Me Fast" was released on July 25, as a promotional single and later released as the third single on October 17.
+"Don't Wanna Go Home Tonight" was released for radio airplay on May 8, 2026, as the album's fourth single.
+All four singles peaked at number one on the Canada Mainstream Rock chart.
+All four singles also topped the US Billboard Mainstream Rock chart and the US Active rock chart, bringing the band's total to 21 and 22 number ones, respectively.

 Promotion

 Ahead of the album's release, the group embarked on a tour in Canada with Volbeat in June 2025.
-The band is set to tour in the United States with Breaking Benjamin from August to October 2025, with support from Return to Dust.
-They will also embark on a European Tour with Badflower, starting on November 14, 2025, in Budapest and ending on December 13, 2025, in London.
+The band also toured in the United States with Breaking Benjamin from August to October 2025, with support from Return to Dust.
+Later that year, they also embarked on a European Tour with Badflower, starting on November 14, 2025, in Budapest and ending on December 13, 2025, in London.
+The group is set to headline their Alienation tour from February to November 2026, with support from I Prevail, the Funeral Portrait, Sleep Theory, Finger Eleven and Royal Tusk.